vcabbage/amqp/README.md

 ## Contributing

-This repo is not yet ready to accept outside contributions, but I hope to be in a position to do so very soon.

-**If you find an bug or other area you would like to work on, please open an issue so we can discuss it.**
+I'm happy to accept contributions.
+A proper `CONTRIBUTING.md` is in the works.
+In the interim **please open an issue before beginning work** so we can discuss it.
+I want to ensure there is no duplication of effort and that any new functionality fits with the goals of the project.

 ## Example Usage